udebella/Github-dashboard/readme.md

 It will ask for the component name, and will generate a folder with base files to work with.

-## Fixed versions

-* [eslint-loader@2.1.0](https://github.com/webpack-contrib/eslint-loader/issues/248) : When running the webpack build, the `--fix` option does not work anymore

 --

 *Every given path is from project directory